William Dargue - A History of Birmingham Places & Placenames . . . from A to Y

 Take a look at The Golden Lion.

 Image right: The Golden Lion Inn, originally stood in Deritend; it was re-erected in Cannon Hill Park in 1910 - drawn 1939.
 Grateful thanks and acknowledgements for the use of this image to E W Green Historic Buildings in Pen & Ink - The Work of William Albert Green.
-See Acknowledgements for a link to his website.
+S

 Cannon Hill Park also boasts a good Victorian bandstand.
 Dating from c1880 it is of cast-iron, octagonal in shape and is Grade II Listed.